johnpapa/angular-styleguide/README.md

   - Note: If `ng-annotate` detects injection has already been made (e.g. @ngInject was detected), it will not duplicate the `$inject` code.

+  - Note: Starting from AngularJS 1.3 use the `ngApp` directive's `ngStrictDi` parameter.
+When present the injector will be created in "strict-di" mode causing the application to fail to invoke functions which do not use explicit function annotation (these may not be minification safe).
+Debugging info will be logged to the console to help track down the offending code.
+  `<body ng-app="APP" ng-strict-di>`

   - **Use Gulp or Grunt for ng-annotate**: Use [gulp-ng-annotate](https://www.npmjs.org/package/gulp-ng-annotate) or [grunt-ng-annotate](https://www.npmjs.org/package/grunt-ng-annotate) in an automated build task.
 Inject `/* @ngInject */` prior to any function that has dependencies.

       *Why?*: ng-annotate will catch most dependencies, but it sometimes requires hints using the `/* @ngInject */` syntax.